 Pain Ball to the Lats

 If you need help to survive a long-haul flight, give those four pain ball exercises a go.
 You can bring the pain ball with you in your luggage or your carry-on baggage.
-Quickly go through the exercises to help loosen up your muscles, bounce out your muscles, prevent injuries and feel better.
+Quickly go through the exercises to help loosen up your muscles, balance out your muscles, prevent injuries and feel better.

 Rick Kaselj, MS